This article is part of our Business Startup Guide, a curated list of our articles that will get you up and running in no time!

 The decision was strategic and allowed Tim to pursue other interests, including putting a focus on writing.
 Since then, Sabrina and Noah have adapted the flagship desktop-based business planning product, Business Plan Pro, into a SaaS tool called LivePlan.

 Passing Palo Alto Software on to family was more fortuitous than carefully planned.
 Tim had always encouraged his children to follow their own path.
 In fact, none of them got degrees in business.
 It just so happened that Sabrina and Noah had entered the internet world early in their careers and gained the experience necessary to join and build out Palo Alto Software’s product offerings.

-It’s worth noting though that any profits made from selling assets first need to be used to pay creditors.
+It’s worth noting though that any profits made from selling assets need to be used to pay creditors first.

 To make any money using liquidation as an exit strategy, you’re going to have to have valuable assets you can sell—like land, equipment, and so on.

 If it’s not too much hassle and if your decision to liquidate is not related to finances, think instead about selling the business to the public.
 Are there any ways you can make it appealing?

 If this isn’t an option and it’s better to close the doors before you lose money, liquidating your assets may be your best bet.